jethrokuan/braindump/content/posts/markov_decision_process.md

 1. Uniform-PAC

-unifies notion of PAC and regret ([Dann, Lattimore, and Brunskill, n.d.](#orgbb49735))
+unifies notion of PAC and regret Dann, Lattimore, and Brunskill, n.d.

-## Bibliography {#bibliography}

-<a id="orgbb49735"></a>Dann, Christoph, Tor Lattimore, and Emma Brunskill. n.d.
-“Unifying PAC and Regret: Uniform PAC Bounds for Episodic Reinforcement Learning.”
-In _Advances in Neural Information Processing Systems_, 5713–23.

-<a id="org73e13bd"></a>Kaelbling, Leslie Pack, Michael L Littman, and Andrew W Moore. n.d.
-“Reinforcement Learning: A Survey” 4:237–85.